On two unimodal descent polynomials: Acknowledgement

 \section{Acknowledgement}

-This work was done during the 2015 NIMS Thematic Program on Combinatorics at CAMP (Center for Applications of Mathematical Principles), NIMS.
+We thank an anonymous referee for her/his useful suggestions which improved the exposition of our main bijection.
+This work was done during the 2015 NIMS Thematic Program on Combinatorics at CAMP (Center for Applications of Mathematical Principles), Daejeon.
 We would like to thank CAMP for providing excellent working condition during this program.

-The first author's research was supported by the SRF for the Returned Overseas Chinese Scholars, SEM (No.~1020607820140029), and the Fundamental Research Funds for the Central Universities (No.~CQDXWL-2014-Z004).
+The first author's research was partially supported by the National Science Foundation of China grant 11501061 and the Fundamental Research Funds for the Central Universities No.~CQDXWL-2014-Z004.
+The second author's research was partially supported by the National Science Foundation of China grant 11501244.